 Questions about the course

 Reading, analyzing, and writing about fiction, poetry, and drama from various periods.
-For more details go to the two-page Course Overview (.pdf/1.24MB).
+For more details go to the course home page.

 The language course uses nonfiction texts exclusively, and focuses on rhetorical analysis and the development of analytic and argumentative writing.